kubernetes/community/sig-scalability/slos/network_programming_latency.md

   already present at storage layer, so it won't be hard to propagate that.
 1. The in-cluster load-balancing programmer will export a prometheus metric once done with programming.
-The latency of the operation is defined as difference betweem timestamp of then whe operation is done and timestamp recorded in the newly introduced annotation.
+The latency of the operation is defined as difference between timestamp of then whe operation is done and timestamp recorded in the newly introduced annotation.

 #### Caveats